IvanVeloz/wonderful-packages/README.md

 As the packaging system is intended for internal use only, the list of tested setups is highly specific:

+### Downloading dependencies

-* For macOS development, all you need is clang, brew, and pure grit (and a Mac)
+For macOS development, all you need is clang, brew, and pure grit (and a Mac).
+Start by installing Homebrew (also known as `brew`).
+Follow the [instructions](https://brew.sh) on the official website.
+This will also install clang, so you're all set.

+Next, install `poetry` as follows:

+    $ brew install poetry

 ### Downloading repositories